gearboxworks/bootstrap/README.md

 ## Examples

-Rename or symlink the bootstrap binary and automatically fetch the correct binary from repo.
+Rename or symlink the bootstrap binary and automatically fetch and replace the symlink with the binary from repo.

 ```
 ln -s bootstrap launch